Stranger65536/docker-ipsec-vpn-client/README.md

 This image is inspired from [configure Linux VPN client using the command line](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#configure-linux-vpn-clients-using-the-command-line) instructions and is tested with [IPsec VPN Server on Docker](http://github.com/hwdsl2/docker-ipsec-vpn-server).

-By using Docker `privileged` and `host` network, the container will update the default route in Linux once start successfully.
+By using Docker `privileged` and `host` network, the container will update the route to desired subnet once start successfully.
 The router setting will be restored once stop Docker.

 ## How to use this Docker image